Dr. Robina Boehnke, Chartered Counselling Psychologist

 Other areas of counselling I deal with

-I specialise in helping you cope with acute and chronic stress, as well as associated mental health problems, such as anxiety and depression.
-Due to my training in systemic therapy, I also specialise in relationship issues.
+I specialise in helping people overcome anxiety, depression and any problems resulting from acute or chronic stress.
 Please get in touch if you are unsure whether I am the right Counselling Psychologist for you and to clarify any questions you may have about me or my approach.

 Free initial 30-minute phone consultation